 According to Rankine, “Help is a play in which the Narrator inhabits the category of the Black woman to be in dialogue with the structure of white supremacy.
 As the playwright, I was interested in exploring with various publics our power structure, comprised primarily of white men who ultimately determine all civic possibility.”

 The staging worked well.
-You are in the southwest terminal online waiting to board.
+You are in the southwest terminal online, waiting to board.
 All elements are present — sterile chairs, sparse décor, fluorescent lighting, and everyone dressed for business trips.
 The chairs are on wheels and double as airplane seats.
-That is why the list of characters has numbers – it is their number in line.
+That is why the characters’ list has numbers– their number in line.
 Clever use of the space stages everything from the boarding process to the capital’s attack.
 You witness the terminal glassed in from the side as you walk into the theater.
 The cast is mulling around, waiting for their flight and the play to start.
 Passengers are drinking coffee, staring at cell phones, reading, and just waiting for the curtain.
-During the play, jazz and avant-garde music and dance are used to reinforce dramatic meaning.
-Sound and lighting are effective, and the theater is a comfortable, pleasant new space.
+During the play, jazz, avant-garde music, and dance reinforce dramatic meaning.
+Sound and lighting are effective, and the theater is a comfortable new space.

-On the way out, a white male who happens to be good friends with Rankine’s white husband said that the closing exchange between the narrator in the story and her husband accurately depicted the couple’s relationship.
+On the way out, a white male who is good friends with Rankine’s white husband said that the closing exchange between the narrator in the story and her husband accurately depicted the couple’s relationship.

-“Help fits within a series of theatrical productions commissioned and produced by The Shed that innovate on the dramatic monologue, a theatrical form in which a character reveals herself in a direct address to the audience.
+“Help fits within a series of theatrical productions commissioned and produced by The Shed that innovate on the dramatic monologue, a theatrical form in which a character reveals herself directly to the audience.
 Thus, Help hopes to forge a one-to-one connection with you.
 So, this play will resonate differently depending on who you are and your own life experiences—knowing that whatever we know doesn’t diminish what we can know,” says Alex Poots, the Artistic Director and CEO of the Shed.

 The play is what you make of it.
 Everyone’s experience is personal and contextual.